How To Make Perfect Pesto Every Time

 fresh basil leaves (2 big bunches or about 6 cups gently packed), or any other green, divided

 grated Parmesan cheese, or any other hard cheese

 Blender or food processor

 Blend half the basil with the nuts, cheese, and garlic.
-Place 1/2 of the basil in a food processor fitted with the blade attachment or blender.
-Add the nuts, cheese, garlic, and salt and process or blend until the ingredients are finely chopped.
+Place 1/2 of the basil (about 3 cups) in a food processor fitted with the blade attachment or blender.
+Add 1/2 cup pine nuts, 1/2 cup Parmesan cheese, 1 to 2 cloves garlic, and 1/2 teaspoon Kosher salt and process or blend until the ingredients are finely chopped.

 Stream in the olive oil.
-With the motor running, stream in the olive oil.
+With the motor running, stream in 1/4 cup to 1/2 cup olive oil.
 Less olive oil will make a paste good for spreading on sandwiches and pizzas; more will make a sauce better for pastas and stirring into soup.
 Scrape down the sides of the bowl or pitcher and continue blending as needed until the olive oil is emulsified into the basil and the pesto looks uniform.

 Taste and adjust.
 Taste the pesto and add more salt, garlic, nuts, or cheese as needed.

 Using and storing pesto.
 Pesto will darken and brown very quickly, but will still be tasty and fresh for several days.
 For best appearance, use it right away.